-During the last week, the Ropardo Web Development Team has been working on a web portal based on the open sourced content management system Wordpress.
+During the last week, the Ropardo Web Development Team has been working on a web portal based on the open sourced content management system WordPress.
 I was given the task to create a new template for the new website which would eventually be populated with diverse information, ranging from static facts to fast changing local news.

 wordpress-logo